11 Common Sense Boating Tips for Beginners

 Facing a fee?
 The money you'll pay is spent directly on maintaining and improving waterways and on providing services and facilities for boaters such as sewage disposal, water supply and electrical charging points.

-Mooring your boat when it's not in use, ranging from basic towpath moorings to fully-equipped marinas, could also require a license, the cost of which varies based on the amenities and location.
+Mooring your boat when it's not in use, which ranges from basic towpath moorings to fully-equipped marinas, could also require a license, the cost of which varies based on the amenities and location.

 Do the research on these boating tips for beginners and figure this stuff out before you begin boating rather than regretting it later.